baragaun/first-spark-app/docs/data-provider.md

 2. **Initialization Flow**

-   - Attempts to initialize FSData client only in browser
+   - Attempts to initialize Data Provider only in browser
    - Stores client instance in `clientStore` for global access
    - Provides initialization status to all routes